infincia/BitTicker/README.markdown

+### BitTicker

-### BitTicker is a Bitcoin stock ticker built to work with MtGox Bitcoin market.
-It is currently being overhauled but it should work fine.
+BitTicker is a Bitcoin stock ticker built to work with MtGox Bitcoin market.

+The binary version available from the download button should work fine, but the source code is in a state of transition so don't plan on it being usable yet.